Partitions and Indivisibility Properties of Countable Dimensional Vector Spaces: Midpoint Structure

 Hence $\alpha(a+b)=\alpha(a)+\alpha(b)-\alpha(\OO)$, and therefore $\beta(a+b)=\alpha(a+b)-\alpha(\OO)=\alpha(a)+\alpha(b)-2\alpha(\OO)=\beta(a)+\beta(b)$.
 It follows immediately that $\beta(xa)=x\beta(a)$ for all rational $x$.
 Therefore $\beta$ is a linear transformation, and since moreover $\alpha$ is one to one, then it is an affine embedding as desired. \end{proof}

 We therefore immediately have the following Corollary.

 \begin{cor} The group $Aut(\CM_V)$ of automorphisms of $\CM_V$ and the Inhomogeneous General Linear group $IGL(V)$ of $V$ coincide.
-Moreover, the closure of $Aut(\CM_V)$ consists of exactly the affine embeddings of $V$ into itself, namely the set $\Emb(V)$. \end{cor}
+Moreover, the closure of $Aut(\CM_V)$ (in teh product topology) consists of exactly the affine embeddings of $V$ into itself, namely the set $\Emb(V)$. \end{cor}

-The age indivisibility of $\CM_V$ will follow form the following Lemma.
+The age indivisibility of $\CM_V$ will follow from the following Lemma.

 \begin{lemma} If $G$ is a torsion free abelian group then $\CM_G$ and $\CM_{\N}$ have the same age. \end{lemma}

 \begin{proof} Since $\N$ can be identified with a subgroup of $G$, the age of $\CM_{\N}$ is a subset of the age of $\CM_G$.